Tokyo Disneyland: World Bazaar

 World Bazaar is the main entry corridor and primary shopping area of Tokyo Disneyland.
-Despite the use of the word "World" in its name, the general look and theme of World Bazaar is that of early 20th-century America, matching the "Main Street, USA" areas of other Magic Kingdom-style parks.
+Despite the use of the word "World" in its name, the general look and theme of World Bazaar is that of early 20th-century America, matching the "Main Street, U.S.A." areas of other Magic Kingdom-style parks.
 World Bazaar consists of two intersecting "streets": Main Street (the primary corridor running from the main entrance toward Cinderella Castle), and Center Street, which forms a perpendicular line with Main Street and leads to Adventureland in one direction and Tomorrowland in the other.
 World Bazaar has a permanent canopy covering the Main Street and Center Street areas, designed to protect guests from the elements.